cyishere/amazona/README.md

 Create a reducer function in `./reducers/productReducers.js` with the name as same as we used in the `combineReducers` of the `store.js` file;

-And with 2 parameters, the first is the initial state, the 2nd is the `action`; then use `switch` method to excute actions.
+And with 2 parameters, the first is the initial state, the 2nd is the `action`; then use `switch` method to execute actions.

 ### 4) Define the actions